bunny1998/TNAC/Processor/README.md

 ## Introduction
 TNAC is intended to be an education tool to teach courses in Computer Architecture and Compiler Design.
 Its a simulator for a basic computer which comes with its own memory - simulated - and a small OS.

 TNAC is the result of my undergraduate degree project.
-So if you're a recruiter and coming here from my resume, it was named ProcessK.
-No, I didn't provide you link to a random GitHub and passed it off as mine.
+So if you're a recruiter and coming here from my resume, it was named ProcessK earlier.

 ## Documentation:
 ## Instruction Set